Max Whitehead

-Colin Maxwell "Max" Whitehead (2 August 1922 – 26 March 2010) was an Australian professional rugby league footballer who played in the 1940s.
+Colin Maxwell Whitehead (2 August 1922 – 26 March 2010) was an Australian professional rugby league footballer who played in the 1940s.

 Early years

 Whitehead grew up in Park Street, Narrabeen, New South Wales.

 Rugby league career

 He started playing rugby league in 1935 for the Narrabeen Sharks juniors.
 He also played for North Sydney for three seasons, in 1942, 1943 and 1946.
 While with for the North Sydney club he played in their grand final loss to Newtown in the 1943 NSWRFL season, playing under captain-coach Frank Hyde.

 Whitehead was the first captain of the Manly-Warringah Sea Eagles in their debut season of 1947 and also played the 1948 season.
 He was one of a number of players that Manly acquired from North Sydney to join the NSWRFL in 1947, which also included Johnny Bliss.
 He played 20 first grade games for Manly-Warringah and scored 4 tries during his 2 years in first grade.